yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 > - **Call Stack** : The Call Stack is a data structure which records basically where in the program we are.
 If we step into a function, we put it on the top of the stack.
 If we return from a function, we pop off the top of the stack.
 > - **Callback Queue** :  <br/>
 (1) The Callback Queue is a FIFO data structure.
 Stores all the callback functions in the order in which they are added. <br/>
 (2) Deep down the task queue.
 The tasks are broken down further into `Marcotasks：setTimeout, setInterval, I/O, UI Rendering` and `Mircotasks：Promises, MutationObserver`.
-The `priority Mircotasks is higher than Marcotasks`.<br/>
+The `priority Mircotasks is higher than Marcotasks`.

 ```
 console.log('start')